DrillPunch/Casincremental/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn lint`

+Runs code style checks.
+You can use `yarn test --fix` to try to automatically fix some errors.
+Some formatting errors will be automatically resolved on commit.
+You can install the VS Code plugins for Prettier and ESLint to add automatic formatting on save.

 ### `yarn build`

 Builds the app for production to the `build` folder.\